clicon/clixon-controller-docs/tutorial.rst

 Repeat the steps for the second device which is named openconfig2.
-Then verify that you can log in to the devices using your key and the NETCONF subsystem is running:

-Get the IP addresses of the devices:
+Then verify that you can log in to the devices using your key and the NETCONF subsystem is running.
+To log in using SSH we should first find the IP addresses of the devices:

 .. code-block:: bash